-So the idea of picking down on the down beat, and up on the up beat, is sometimes referred to as "rhythmic picking.”
+So the idea of picking down on the down beat and up on the up beat is sometimes referred to as "rhythmic picking.”
 It is a common approach in this music.
-There are a few important benefits to this; mainly, that you're effectively turning your right hand into a metronome.
-You're also going to improve your tone, volume, speed, and articulation -probably dramatically.
+There are a few important benefits to this; mainly, that you're effectively turning your right hand into a metronome, but you're also going to improve your tone, volume, speed, and articulation -probably dramatically.
 It's beyond the scope of this page to go into extensive technical detail, but you could certainly research this further online or ask your teacher.
 There’s also some discussion of this in my Thirty Day Guitar Challenge videos At first it is likely to be very challenging to do it consistently, particularly when changing strings.
 I highly recommend watching your right hand and actually saying the words “down, up, down…” out loud as you play for a while -don’t just trust that you’re doing it right.

-This method of picking will become automatic in a short period of time, and you don't have to get too deep into it in order to reap big benefits.
+This method of picking will become automatic in a short period of time and you don't have to get too deep into it in order to reap big benefits.
 However, two areas where it gets a more complicated are slurs (hammer-ons, puff-offs, slides) and triplets.
-With triplets for example, let’s look at Fisher’s Hornpipe -open that file up now, I’ll wait.
+With triplets for example, let’s look at Cherokee Shuffle -open that file up now, I’ll wait.
 The tune starts off with a triplet as a pickup preceding the first full measure.
 One approach is to pick the first note with a down stroke and just hammer on the next two notes.
-This is what I might do in, say, Cherokee Shuffle.
-Another possibility though, and what I did with Fisher’s Hornpipe on the June Apple album, is to pick each note of the triplet "down, up, down."
-This is a very articulate way to go, but creates the problem of having to play beat one of the first measure as an "up" at faster tempos, thus turning around our pattern -you will see what I mean when you try it.
+Or pick each note of the triplet "down, up, down," which is a more articulate way to go, but creates the problem of having to play beat one of the first measure as an "up" at faster tempos, thus turning around our pattern -you will see what I mean when you try it.
 What I do is play that first note of the first measure as an "up," as well as the next note (which is an upbeat so that makes sense), and then on beat two I’m back on track until the next triplet later in the tune.
 There are also waltzes and jigs in which you want to pick; "down, up, down, down, up, down" all the way through the tune..
 With slurs it’s about asking what would have that note you just slid to or pulled-off to have otherwise been were it not slurred? would it have been an “up” for example?
 If so, in a line of eighth notes, then the next picked note would be a “down.”
 Think about it for a bit.
 Work on it with a teacher.
 I highly recommend not slurring for the first few weeks, or months, when learning to pick this way.
 It sounds way more complicated than it is, but it is tricky.
 And again, I promise all this will be intuitive and fairly automatic in time, and it will make every other style of your playing stronger too.

 As far as the left hand goes, I thought about including some classical guitar style markings with specific fingerings, but did not because I wanted the page to be less cluttered.
 However, it is very important to think about this stuff.
 When you finger things consistently and ergonomically you play more cleanly, and you memorize things faster and more thoroughly.
 In classical guitar, the word “position” is used to describe the set point of the left hand first (index) finger.
 To play in the first position means that all of the notes at the first fret will be played by the first finger (index), and therefore all the notes on the second fret will be played with the second finger, and so forth.
 To be in second position means that the first finger will play the notes on the second fret, so the second finger will play on third fret, et cetera.
 There’s no reason to be too uptight about all this, in fact there’s plenty of reasons to break from these guidelines, but again, it’s a good general set point.
 Tunes that are in the key of C should be thought of as being in first position.
 Tunes that are in the key D are in second position.
 And for me personally, I think of the key of G as a hybrid; I’m most often in the second position for notes on the three bass strings, and in first position for the three high strings.
 Again, just a starting point, it’s more than okay to drift from that.